D4v1dWTF/UFO-Adventure/README.md

 ## How to run

-1. Open the project in Godot.
-2. Click **Run**.
-3. The main scene should start automatically.

-If you need to set it manually:
-- Main scene is `res://scenes/levels/mission_1.tscn`.
+1. Download the Windows build from the GitHub Release: https://github.com/D4v1dWTF/UFO-Adventure/releases/tag/v0.1.0
+2. Unzip the file.
+3. Run `UFO.adventure.exe`.

 ## Notes about saving data